hujhax/austin-improv-wiki/Jessica Arjet.md

 Jessica Arjet is an improv performer, teacher, and co-owner of [[The Hideout Theatre]].

 ## History
-Jessica Arjet graduated from the Heroes of Comedy Improv School in 2003.
-Upon graduation, she was invited to join the house Improv team.
-She is the founder and manager of the Flying Theater Machine, Austin’s only Improv comedy for kids.
-She is a professional Clown (Penelope Foolish).
-Jessica is a regular performer in Austin Main Stage Shows.
+Jessica Arjet graduated from the [[Heroes of Comedy]] Improv School in 2003.
+Upon graduation, she was invited to join the house improv team.
+She is the founder and manager of the [[Flying Theater Machine]], Austin's only improv comedy for kids.
+She is a professional clown (Penelope Foolish).
+Jessica is a regular performer in Austin mainstage shows.

 ## Troupes
 * [[Firth & Arjet]]